Introduction

 let screen_solid_angle = (4f32 * frustum_spherical_angle) - 2f32 * PI;

-- We project each mesh’s AABB onto the unit sphere around the camera to get their solid angle.
-The solid angle is then divided by the view frustum solid angle, so that we get an estimation of how much of the screen could be covered by this object if we looked at it head-on.
+Finally, We project each mesh’s AABB onto the unit sphere around the camera to get their solid angle inside a compute pass.
+The solid angle is then divided by the view frustum's solid angle, so that we get an estimation of how much of the screen could be covered by this object if we looked at it head-on.
+This approximation of potential screen coverage lets us choose a LOD based on the coverage values defined for each mesh in our asset pipeline.

 Aabb meshAabb = bnd.nodeBoundingBoxes.load<Aabb>(nodeHandle);